Surgical Devices and Innovation Research

 Daniel Irimia, MD, PhD

 Daniel Irimia, MD, PhD, is an associate professor and deputy director of the BioMEMS Resource Center at the Center for Engineering in Medicine & Surgery.
 Dr. Irimia's research is focused on designing sophisticated tools to measure relevant neutrophil behavior with the highest precision.

 Mehdi Jorfi, PhD

 Mehdi Jorfi, PhD, is an investigator at the Center for Engineering in Medicine & Surgery.
 Dr. Jorfi's research seeks to answer fundamental questions in neuroscience through the invention of new technologies for a systematic experimental and comprehensive investigation of the brain.

-The Lubitz Laboratory, led by Carrie Lubitz, MD, MPH, focuses on improving the quality of care for patients with thyroid, parathyroid and adrenal disorders.
+The Cunningham Laboratory, led by Carrie Cunningham (Lubitz), MD, MPH, focuses on improving the quality of care for patients with thyroid, parathyroid and adrenal disorders.

 Nuclear Magnetic Resonance (NMR) Surgical Laboratory

 The NMR Surgical Laboratory, led by Aria Tzika, PhD, investigates biomedical problems related to mechanisms underlying significant medical paradigms, including neoplasia, injury, inflammation, infection and stroke rehabilitation.

 The Plastic Surgery Research Laboratory conducts investigations into tissue engineering of cartilage, mechanisms of neural injury and regeneration, ischemia/reperfusion injury and transplantation of vascularized limb tissues.

 The research focuses of Lana Schumacher-Beal, MD, center on robotic surgery to treat lung and esophageal cancer in women.